CPEN-221/go-examples/README.md

 # go-examples
 A sequence of examples providing a Java introduction -- using Pokemon Go for context

 To run through these examples, clone this GitHub repository to your local machine.
 Then use any editor and C compiler to experiment with the C example.
-For the Java examples, I recommend using Eclipse.
+For the Java examples, I recommend using IntelliJ IDEA.

 **Read the source code and play with the examples so that you are comfortable with making your own variations.**